Provide a playful and safe space for dads to explore the personal and institutional barriers and enablers of balancing work and home commitments.

 Previously dads may have experienced what researchers term "father forfeits" which depicts how fathers are perceived when they don’t fit the gendered stereotype of breadwinner, full time working male.

 Many men aren’t aware that they share similar concerns and internal conflicts because it’s not something which is routinely shared at work.
 Until now!

 This interactive workshop aims to provide all dads the opportunity to discuss the context of their own personal beliefs alongside societal norms and the behaviours they witness around them.
-Come along and join this virtual workshop to better reflect on your own dilemmas and circumstances and consider what you can do to align your actions with your work ambitions and family’s needs.
+Come along and join this virtual workshop with our interim Co-Director and Programme Lead Chris Miezitis, to better reflect on your own dilemmas and circumstances and consider what you can do to align your actions with your work ambitions and family’s needs.

 This is an opportunity to:

 - Build confidence in starting conversations between working dads and their employers

 - Share experiences and challenges of being a working dad with similarly affected people, in a respectful and receptive environment

 - Develop a space for peer support in the workplace